 - Ramadan Bajram

-Vacation in Bosnia
+Vacation Days in Bosnia and Herzegovina

 Employees are generally entitled to 20 days of paid annual leave, and in FBiH, no more than 30 days of leave.